chyok/ten-drops/README.md

 ### binary file

-Binary files for Windows and Mac that can be directly executed to play the game.
+Binary files for Windows that can be directly executed to play the game.
 For other systems, the Python source code can be directly executed.

 | Platform | Download Link                                           |